-Let me start off by saying that it was a total pain trying to find this book.
-It was completely sold out at my local Indigo, which is thirty minutes away from home.
-After trying again another day to find it there, I ended up going to an Indigo an hour away from home, where I eventually found it.
-Ugh.
-Can’t beat the country life, folks.
-Anyway, needless to say, I was very eager to get my hands on this book.
+It was such a pain for me to get this book.
+It was completely sold out at my local Indigo (bookshop), which is thirty minutes from home.
+After trying the same shop another day to no avail, I ended up going an hour out to another Indigo, where I eventually found a copy of this book.
+Can’t beat the rural life, folks.
+I assume the fact that it wasn’t available is a testament to how much people want to read this book?
+Regardless, I was very eager to read this by the time I got my hands on it.

 First and foremost, I have to say that I thought the concept of this book was extremely interesting.
-I loved how the author toyed around with the idea of fate and free will, by showing these young adults growing up with these looming prophecies and deciding ultimately how it would affect their lives.
-This novel absolutely poses a lot of questions about life, destiny, and the power of mind.
+I loved how the author toyed around with the idea of fate and free will by showing these young adults growing up with these looming prophecies and deciding ultimately how it’d affect their lives.
+This novel absolutely poses a ton of questions about life, destiny, and the power of mind.
 I thought that the exploration of these topics was really well done.

-As for the stories, if I’m honest, I much preferred the first two - Simon and Klara - over the latter two, which were Daniel and Varya.
-I thought that Simon’s story was particularly interesting because a) it took readers into the LGBT community in San Francisco during the 1970s and ‘80s and how Simon fit into it, and b) it was sort of a kicking off point for the rest of the story, as the three other characters were largely affected by several events that occurred during Simon’s story.
+As for the stories… If I’m honest, I much preferred the first two - Simon’s and Klara’s - over the latter two, which were Daniel’s and Varya’s.
+I thought that Simon’s story was the most interesting because a) it took readers into the LGBT community in San Francisco during the 1970s and 1980s and how Simon fit into it, and b) it was sort of a kicking-off point for the rest of the story, as the three other characters were largely affected by several events that occurred during Simon’s story.

-The reason that I didn’t rate this higher was simply because, despite having a very intriguing concept, the actually story itself was sorta lacklustre in my opinion.
+The reason that I didn’t rate this higher was simply because, despite having a very intriguing concept, the actual story itself was sort of lacklustre in my opinion.
 I found that certain parts just didn’t grip my attention like others, and I found myself a bit bored at times.
-But don’t get me wrong!!
+But don’t get me wrong!
 Overall, it was quite good.
-I just don’t really know if this is the sort of book for me, although I’m sure many, many others would love it.
+I just don’t really know if this is the sort of book for me.
+Although I’m sure many, many others would love it.